Classroom Plus Plus (CPP) Developer Guide

 1. User requests to delete a class.

-2. System removes the class from the class list, and from any students belonging to the class.
+2. System removes the class from the class list, and unallocates any students belonging to the class.

 3. Use case ends.